 ‘You’re the one who’s feeding him right now,’ she pointed out.

 ‘Get us a compartment, Scorp, won’t you?
 I won’t be long, I doubt they’ll have anything to tell us we didn’t hear last year.’

-‘We don’t know that, Albus!’ exclaimed Rose, but Al was too busy bidding his parents a heartfelt goodbye, and then Rose’s parents were dragging her away from her indignation to say their farewells, and Scorpius lingered at the outskirts, fiddling with his trunk to pretend he had something to do other than stand around awkwardly.
+‘We don’t know that, Albus!’ exclaimed Rose, but he was too busy bidding his parents a heartfelt goodbye, and then Rose’s parents were dragging her away from her indignation to say their farewells, and Scorpius lingered at the outskirts, fiddling with his trunk to pretend he had something to do other than stand there.

 ‘Guess we’ll see you in a few months, Mister Potter, Mrs Potter; Mister Weasley, Ms Granger,’ Scorpius said at the end, feeling oddly formal; Rose’s mother beamed at the correct address and both Rose and her father rolled their eyes.

 So that was where she got it from.

 ‘Here, that trunk’s looking a bit heavy, let me help you get it onto the train,’ offered Harry abruptly, and after he gave his son and daughter one last hug and kiss, the group split.
 Hugo and Lily were keen to set off, chatting excitedly, while Rose and Albus started for the forward carriage.
 Harry picked up the end of the trunk, and suddenly Scorpius didn’t have so much trouble making it to the train.
 A war hero made for a better battering ram.